 We also see an industry preference for consistency in the views expressed by the Senior Director, Regulatory Affairs, of the Association of Home Appliance Manufacturers regarding the Department of Energy's regulations on energy efficiency for appliances.
 This official explained that, although the Department's guidance does not necessarily have the force of law, in practice, industry treats it as if it does and the Department consistently relies on its guidance.
 She was supportive of this approach.
 When discussing departures from guidance, she emphasized those that the agency makes on a public, wholesale basis for all firms (saying she had no observations of ad hoc company-specific flexibility), and she said all guidance ought to be general and public.
 If guidance is not public and general, then firms are not operating on a level playing field, and that can be a disadvantage to all firms in the long run.
 Overall, she said, for the regulatory program to be successful, stakeholders had to be able to rely upon the public guidance; otherwise the guidance process would become "useless" and "meaningless."
-(One might interpret this interviewee's view as being distinctly that of a trade association, aiming to represent the common interests of all industry firms, rather than the view of an actual individual firm; but even if that is the case, the fact that agencies so frequently deal with industry via trade associations means that agencies will quite often hear the strong preference those associations express for a level playing field.)
+320 (One might interpret this interviewee's view as being distinctly that of a trade association, aiming to represent the common interests of all industry firms, rather than the view of an actual individual firm; but even if that is the case, the fact that agencies so frequently deal with industry via trade associations means that agencies will quite often hear the strong preference those associations express for a level playing field.)

 That firms may not seek (and may even oppose) departures from guidance makes sense when we consider that quite often, a firm cares more about getting some answer about how to proceed investment-wise than about the particular answer it gets.
-A former CMS division director said that, in his experience, healthcare providers were more interested in knowing what the rule is than in trying to get a more advantageous rule; their main fear is finding out they will not be reimbursed for an investment they have already made.
-Similarly, James Conrad, a regulatory consultant and formerly an attorney at the American Chemistry Council, said that, for industry, what is most important is "certainty"-"you just want an answer."
-A firm wants to avoid investing in something and then having to switch later on.
-Insofar as firms make from NOP than another, producers might gravitate to that certifier.
+A former CMS division director said that, in his experience, healthcare providers were more interested in knowing what

+Program, the very purpose of which is to preserve the integrity of the USDA organic label by maintaining a consistent standard for organic production.
+Organic producers can choose whether to be certified by one USDA-regulated certifier or another.
+As an official at one certifier put it, it was not good for the program if the producers were "forum shopping" for more lenient certifiers, and NOP guidance could help prevent that by reducing variation among the certifiers, thereby creating an "even playing field" among them.
+Interview with Source 114, official at an organic certifier.
+Yet, noted the former chair of the National Organic Standards Board, there could be legitimate reasons for the agency to be flexible on guidance, such as variations in agriculture across geographic regions, and NOP did manage to provide thoughtful flexibility on such matters.
+But to do that, it had to "overcome" its "real fear" of "accusations of favoritism."
+Due to competition among certifiers, if one seemed to have more dispensations from NOP than another, producers might gravitate to that certifier.
 Certifiers themselves could "get angry" over "inconsistency."
 Interview with Jean Richardson, former Chair, National Organic Standards Board, USDA.